 In particular, microbes feast on fermentable fibers, which come mostly from vegetables and whole grains, that resist digestion by human-made enzymes as they travel down the digestive tract.
 They arrive in the large intestine relatively intact, ready to be enjoyed by the microbes there.

 The standard American diet is very low in fiber, averaging just 10-15 grams a day.
 This is well below recommended amounts of 30-35g a day, which is still a modest amount.
 Because of the very low carbohydrate parameters set forth for a keto diet, it’s almost impossible to get this much fiber without adding more vegetables, beans and whole grains.
 And, in the researched world of benefits, even the 30-35g a day is fairly low.

-I don’t recommend a keto-diet, not even in a short-term approach.
+Thought on the ketogenic diet?
+I don’t recommend it, not even in a short-term approach.
 While the evidence is there for quick-weight loss, that doesn’t pan out over the long-term.
 Additionally, there is a difference between weight loss and health, and the keto diet doesn’t inspire confidence in the latter.
 Most research continues to show that for longevity and reduced chronic-disease, eating a mostly plant-based, high-fiber is superior.